PSC-CoTC/PSC-FRAM-Admin/help/import-file-readme.md

 ## Create Import Files

 Import files can initially be created from an existing FRAM model run, typically the post-season run.
-As the FRAM databaes name, run name, and run ID are within the import file template, the files must be created from the run same database and model run that the catch values are to be updated.
-You can use the template file to update values witin another model run, but the header information within the import template file must be modified.
+As the FRAM database name, run name, and run ID are within the import file template, the files must be created from the same run database and model run that the catch values are to be updated.
+You can use the template file to update values within another model run, but the header information within the import template file must be modified.

 To create the import files, you must first configure the `"CreateImportFiles"` by editing the `"create_import_config.r"` in the `"config"` folder.
 In that file you set the following variables using R language syntax.
 The variables :

 * `fram.db.name` should be set to the FRAM database file name, include path if needed.
 * `fram.run.name` is the name of the FRAM run that you would like to create the import files for.

 With the `create_import_config.r` file configured, you can then run the `CreateImportFiles.bat` command line script by double clicking it.
-This will create separate import files for each person identified as a catch source in the `data\PersonCatch.csv` file.
+This will create separate import files for each person identified as a catch source in the `data\PersonFramFisheries.csv` file.
 All the import files are written to the `report` folder.

 ## Modify Import Files

-Once the import files are create they can be distributed to individual people.
-Generally speaking, the fisheries and time steps identified in the individual import files should not be modified because of two possible out comes:
+Once the import files are created, they can be distributed to individual people.
+Generally speaking, the fisheries and time steps identified in the individual import files should not be modified because of two possible outcomes:

-*Catch values may override values provided by other import files *Catch values may not be used by FRAM because they don't align with the base period
+* Catch values may override values provided by other import files
+* Catch values may not be used by FRAM because they don't align with the base period

 ### Fishery Flag Values